 We invite all hard-working, conscientious students to apply to SCCO’s renowned Doctor of Optometry (OD) program.
 To be admitted, you must first satisfy certain eligibility and academic requirements (prerequisites).
 SCCO’s requirements are based on the high standards set by California Optometry Law, as well as professional accrediting bodies, and by the Admissions Policy Committee.

-Minimum requirements: Prior to enrolling at MBKU, all applicants must complete the courses listed below at a regionally accredited U.S. or Canadian institution, with a grade of "C-" or better.
+Minimum prerequisite coursework as listed below is also required.
+These courses must be completed at a regionally accredited U.S. or Canadian institution with a grade of "C-" or better.

 |Calculus (analytic geometry/calculus also acceptable)||3||4|